Global Design

 Admissions requirements.

-There are no special requirements other than having curiosity, openness, and a respectful approach to diverse practices with the willingness to embrace complexity and ambivalence.
+You don’t need any special qualifications other than openness, curiosity, and the willingness to embrace complexity and ambivalence.

 Language skills required.